 Newman Haynes “Old Man” Clanton (1816-1881) – The head of the Clanton Clan in Cochise County, Arizona, Clanton was accused by the Earps of rustling, ambushing smugglers, and harboring rustlers.
 However, he was never prosecuted or arrested for these alleged crimes.
 In July 1881, Old Man Clanton and several of his rustlers ambushed a group of Mexican cowboys driving a herd through Guadalupe Canyon, killing 19 of them.
 The slaughter was later known as the Guadalupe Canyon Massacre.
 In retaliation, Clanton and four of his men were killed in the same canyon by Mexican cowboys seeking revenge for the earlier ambush.
 Originally, he was buried in the Animas Valley of New Mexico.
 However, he was later re-interred in Boot Hill at Tombstone, Arizona.

-William “Billy” Clanton (1862-1881) — Born in Hamilton County, Texas, Billy moved with his family to Fort Bowie, Arizona in 1865.
-The next year, the family moved once again to San Buena Ventura, California and somewhere along the line, Billy’s mother, Mariah Kelso Clanton died leaving Newman “Old Man” Clanton with four boys and two girls to care for.
-For the next decade, they move several times before finally settling down near Charleston, Arizona in 1877.
-Not long afterward, the Clantons began to be known as cattle rustlers, horse thieves and road agents who often ambushed unsuspecting travelers.
+William “Billy” Clanton (1862-1881) — Born in Hamilton County, Texas, Billy moved with his family to Fort Bowie, Arizona, in 1865.
+The next year, the family moved once again to San Buena Ventura, California, and somewhere along the line, Billy’s mother, Mariah Kelso Clanton, died leaving Newman “Old Man” Clanton with four boys and two girls to care for.
+For the next decade, they move several times before finally settling down near Charleston, Arizona, in 1877.
+Not long afterward, the Clantons began to be known as cattle rustlers, horse thieves, and road agents who often ambushed unsuspecting travelers.
 Billy soon became involved in the ongoing feud with the Earps in Tombstone and was involved in the Gunfight at the O.K.
 Corral on October 26, 1881.
-On that fateful day, Billy Clanton, along with Frank and Tom McLowery were killed and later buried at the Boothill Graveyard in Tombstone, Arizona.
+On that fateful day, Billy Clanton and Frank and Tom McLowery were killed and later buried at the Boothill Graveyard in Tombstone, Arizona.